 Dyson V10 upgrades over the V8

-The V10 is represents the first major upgrade since the Dyson introduced the V6.
-All of which point to improving performance and usability.
+The V10 represents the first major upgrade since the Dyson introduced the V6.
+All of which points to improving performance and usability.

 To put that in perspective, a Dyson Ball upright produces 251 air watts.
 So this cordless has more than half the power of a full sized upright which is impressive.